Community Services

 Derek Getic

-Acting Executive Director of Probation and Aftercare Services
+Executive Director of Supervision Services

 Derek Getic

-Derek Getic serves as the Acting Executive Director of Probation and Aftercare Services with the Maryland Department of Juvenile Services (DJS).
+Derek Getic serves as the Executive Director of Supervision Services with the Maryland Department of Juvenile Services (DJS).
 Derek has served in various roles in DJS residential and community services over the last 26 years.
 He most recently served as Regional Director of the Western Region where his passionate advocacy and expertise in multidisciplinary partnerships have earned him a stellar reputation both internally and externally.
 In his new role, Derek leads the work of probation and aftercare supervision, including oversight of the five DJS regions, local resource offices, critical incident management, and continuity of Rewire/CBT training statewide.

 Derek has spoken in the areas of the Crossover Youth Program Model and disparate contact, human trafficking, and rural juvenile justice strategies, most noticeably for the Office of Juvenile Justice and Delinquency Prevention (OJJDP) and the National Council of Juvenile and Family Court Judges (NCJFCJ).
 Derek has a Bachelor of Science Degree in Criminal Justice with a Minor in Psychology from Shippensburg University.